 - Click the Study Advisor drop-down arrow from the Simulation tab in the CommandManager.

+- Click New Study .
+The Study PropertyManager is displayed.

 - Enter Droptest Study 1 for Study Name.

 - Click the Drop Test button for Type.

 - 3 Display the Study.